-Now, it was originally my intention to cycle all the way down to the Tierra del Fuego and so complete a total north to south journey.
 For anyone that was following my blog, they would have become aware of the fact that money was extremely short.
-I had actually run out of money the year before on the road, and had managed to carry on through borrowing some, and earning a little along the way.
+I had actually run out of savings way back in Mexico in 2010, and had managed to carry on through borrowing some, and earning a little along the way.

 The job offer was not for spectacular money, but it was for nearly 50% more than I was going to earn doing the same jobs that I had been for all this time.
 This meant that I would be able to pay of the debts from this job quicker, and hopefully, get back out on the road again a lot sooner.
 Combine this with an uncertain economic climate and potentially bad job market, and I made the decision that I would fly back home early and take it.

 Do I regret the decision?
 Yes and no. I mean, it would have been nice to have finished the trip at the southernmost point certainly, and ironically the section of cycling left is supposedly the most beautiful in Argentina.